 An effective way to do this would be to first form in pairs or small groups.
 Have each student in the group share their response with each student.
 When returning back as a full ensemble, ask students to share their responses with the entire choir.

 9. Lead a discussion on how music and singing both play a role in connecting with love throughout our society

-Whether last-minute or well-planned, we have the ability to make a “special” Valentine’s Day rehearsal for our choir members!
+With this in mind, we have the ability to make a “special” Valentine’s Day rehearsal for our choir members!

 “Aural Training Sheet” BUNDLE – Major, Relative Minor, Original, and Assessment RubricProduct on sale